ABOUT US

 Capital Linen Service has extensive experience and knowledge of the linen hire and laundry services industry and has delivered linen services across the Canberra region since 1978.
 The state-of-the-art laundry services more than 120 clients in Canberra and surrounds.

-Certified to AS/NZS ISO 9001:2015, and compliant with AS/NZS 4146:2000, Capital Linen Service processes 6,500+ tonnes of linen each year, with over 100 staff.
+Certified to AS/NZS ISO 9001:2015, Capital Linen Service processes 7,200+ tonnes of linen each year, with over 100 staff.
 The laundry facility is mostly automated with the capacity to process up to 200 tonnes per week, while ensuring stringent quality and safety standards are met.

-Capital Linen Service operates as a commercial business unit within the ACT Government's Transport Canberra and City Services Directorate.
+Capital Linen Service operates as a commercial business unit within the ACT Government's City and Environment Directorate.

 We are committed to providing the highest standards of quality and reliability, as well as valuing all aspects of sustainability including a demonstrated commitment to environmental and community issues.